-In this lesson, I am going to discuss an Important IELTS Grammar topic -Finite Verbs and Infinitives.
-This lesson will be very useful for ESL learners from South Asia, especially India.
-We will start with defining a Verb and move to the main topic – Finite Verbs.
+In this lesson, I am going to discuss an Important IELTS Grammar topic – Finite Verbs and Infinitives.
+This lesson will be aptly useful for ESL learners from South Asia, especially India.
+We will start with defining a Verb and move onto the main topic – Finite Verbs.
 We will master Finite Verbs with a few examples.
-Then, we will discuss Infinitives and figure out a technique to identify them within a sentence.
+Finally, we will discuss Infinitives and figure out a technique to identify them within a sentence.

 - Infinitives and Finite Verbs are different forms of a VERB.

 - Both (Infinitives and Finite Verbs) are slightly different in their construction and usage.

 I’m sure you know what a Verb is, but still just to brush up our skills, here is the definition.

 VERB – A word used to describe an action, a state (condition), or occurrence (event).
 Also, it forms the main part of the predicate of a sentence, such as – to hear, to become, to happen.